sdneon/behtree/README.md

 ### Changes

 Just a list of changes (often nonsensical; whatever I happen to still remember) to get things working, and to take note of.
-* Explicitly specify '.js' file extension `import ... from './filename.js'` in every file!
+* Explicitly specify '.js' file extension in `import ... from './filename.js'` statements in every file!
 O.w. esm loader chokes - something about not being able to find `filename` as it doesn't seem to add 'js' extension itself!?
-* Explicitly add `export { ClassName };` at end of each file for the default export i.e. ClassName, despite the file already having a `export default class ClassName ...` declaration.
+* Explicitly add `export { ClassName };` statement at end of each file for the default export i.e. ClassName, despite the file already having a `export default class ClassName ...` declaration.
 O.w. index.mjs will get an error of no such export!?
 * Sample app scripts `bt1.js` and `bt2.js` are in `/samples` folder.
   * E.g: To run: `node node_modules/behtree/samples/bt1.js`
   * The sample is modified from [Calamari's Node.JS sample](https://github.com/Calamari/BehaviorTree.js-Examples/blob/master/nodejs/example.js).
   * The difference between bt1 and bt2 is mainly how they pass the BehaviorTree namespace to where it's needed.
   * `/samples/bt1.js`: pass the returned BehaviorTree `module`.
   * `/samples/bt2.js`: park BehaviorTree as `process.BehaviorTree`.
+    * `import()` is async, so take care when trying to use `process.BehaviorTree` - make sure it is already populated!

+## Alternate Track: Bundling
+Just ranting here, move along...
+* Had to use the latest npm to install webpack, etc. Somehow the old npm 'errors out'.
+However this new npm has some pesky quirks:
+  * It keeps deleting itself!? after installing each (other) module.
+  * It likes the flat structure and dumps all dependencies at <nodejs>/node_modules in a huge mess. the `--legacy-bundling` options does not seem to work consistently.
+Neither does setting it beforehand using `npm set legacy-bundling=true'.
+  * PS: nested dependencies folder struture is desireable at times when the installed module is intended to be archived or taken offline for usage in a complete package.
+    * Perhaps can try [npmbox](https://github.com/arei/npmbox) next.
+* webpack and babel - simply can't get the combo installed and running properly to bundle BehaviorTree, owing mostly to babel problems I guess.
+Or as some suspect, webpack is not loading babel correctly.
+  * Error is something about no suitable loader to churn the codes.
+With unexpected syntax errors complaining about ES syntax like `type = `, etc.

 ## Features

 * The needed: Sequences, Selectors, Tasks